RTFParallella/RTFParallella.doc/parallella_deployment.rst

 Deployment Script
 ------------------------

-The deplyment script can be found under
+The deplyment script can be found in the root folder of RTFParallella

 .. code-block:: bash